-At times, people have intimated to me that my current life circumstances are not optimal for finding a life partner.
+At times, people have intimated that my current life circumstances are not optimal for finding a life partner.
+I’d have to agree.

 I live in a foreign country (South Korea), in a city where the majority of people are not fluent in my native tongue (and I’m far from fluent in theirs).
 I am a Christian intent on only considering a life partner who shares my faith, and the city I live in is not majority Christian.
 The church I am part of is quite small and there are very few single men in it.